Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, skip it and take the next dose at the usual time.
-Do not double up to make up for a missed tablet.
-Keep doses spaced through the day as directed.
-If you miss multiple doses, speak with your prescriber about how to resume safely.
+If you miss a dose, skip it and take the next dose at the regular time.
+Do not double up to make up a missed dose.
+Space morning and evening doses as directed to maintain steady exposure and reduce side effects.
+If you miss multiple doses, contact your prescriber for guidance.

 Storage and Travel Basics